 This news article is about a “new alternative to payday loans”.
 A non-for-profit has opened up for Ottawa residents that will provide low-interest loans for low-income people.
 Instead of paying interest rates near or above 20%, low-income people can now access a fund with much lower rates, and people are loving it.
 What if you did this in your area?
 I am sure a charitable fund or non-for-profit would thrive in many United States communities, as well as others across Canada.
 The great thing about this article is that it has already validated the idea of it.
 Are you looking to enter finance with an ethical stand-point?
 Why not try implementing something like this.
 With this exercise it is not always about finding an idea that can be a stand-alone business idea, maybe it will become a segment of your existing business or become a separate business unit.

 Now you may be thinking, well Mike, this is an obvious opportunity being shown here.
 If you are thinking that, here is a little more in-depth article stating how you can protect your privacy online, by managing your phone permissions and what is revealed.
 If you read the article it has a series of steps you can follow that will help mitigate the potential threat that may be lurking from certain apps.
 What if you made an app (how ironic), that did all these steps for you?
-That way people wouldn’t have to spend hours going through all permissions on their phone to see who is accessing location, using a separate password manager every day, and manually setup two-step authentication.
+That way people wouldn’t have to spend hours going through all permissions on their phone to see who is accessing location, using a separate password manager every day, and manually set up two-step authentication.
 A feature could then be built in to access their personal information that these businesses keep by sending an automated request for the user.
-The app would be able to do all this for you.
+The app would do all this.

 This way of thinking may come easy for you, or if you were like me this had to be something I practiced every time I read the news to finally use this technique without guidance.
 How do you practice it?
 Every day, or even once a week, flip through your newspaper and instead of reading for general information see if you can see where a business can start from the problem being presented.
 The great thing is that a lot of news centers on problems, and if you can find solutions to those problems then a viable business is born.